BlitzKraig/fvtt-SoundBoard/README.md

 Looking for collaborators - Hoping to build a decent library of sounds to bundle with the module to provide a nice starting point for users.
 Anyone who is able to create or provide sound effects with the proper licensing, please contact me on Discord.

-An easy to use soundboard for the GM.
+An easy-to-use soundboard for the GM.

 ## Using SoundBoard